 Affiliate marketing is a small and not-that-significant part of my business and I’ve not been paying too much attention to it.
 I’ve never been one to seek out affiliate programs specifically to make money.
 If I haven’t used and liked a product I’m NOT going to recommend it to my readers, subscribers or social media followers.

 Then I realized that some of my most indispensable, best loved products and programs had affiliate opportunities.
 These were things I was using, loving and recommending to others, but I hadn’t signed up to their affiliate programs so I wasn’t getting rewarded when people took me up on my recommendations.

-I’m talking about super useful programs like The Freelance Writers Den, The Book Ninja self-study course, Coach Glue (amazing resources for online coaches and bloggers) and the Making Sense of Affiliate Marketing Program.
+I’m talking about super useful programs like The Freelance Writers Den, Coach Glue (amazing resources for online coaches and bloggers), the Pindepth Advanced Pinterest marketing course, and the Making Sense of Affiliate Marketing Program.
 (Yes, those are affiliate links… now.
 Yes, I use and love these services myself.)

 Use what you’ve got

 I realized I wasn’t fully utilizing programs and services I’d signed up for, some of which I’m paying for.
-Programs like The Book Ninja self-study courses have lifetime access to the materials but I hadn’t logged on and reviewed them for ages.
+Programs like the Making Sense of Affiliate Marketing and Pindepth Advanced self-study courses have lifetime access to the materials, (and include regular updates) but I hadn’t logged on and reviewed them for ages.
 White Label Perks provides new content every month so it’s worth spending a little time each month working out how you will use it to engage and build your audience that month.